-When you’re going for a job these days, it’s the norm for companies to conduct interviews remotely by video link.
-Comfort Keepers is no exception and has organised lots of virtual interviews for many of our homecare jobs and office jobs.
+When you’re going for a job these days, it’s nomral for companies to conduct interviews remotely via video link.
+Comfort Keepers is no exception to this and has organised lots of virtual interviews for many of our homecare jobs and office jobs.

 These kinds of interviews help to keep us all safe and mitigate risk.
 So, what are the top tips you need to make sure you put your best foot forward and bag your dream carer job as a result?
 Read on to find out!